tpelcm/ansible-magweg/README.md

 ### Setup project directory

 Git clone this repository for example to `~/ansible`.
-Create a file `~/ansible/vpass` met content `secret` in de root of the repository directory.
+Create a file `~/ansible/vpass` with content `secret` in root of the repository directory.
 This is used by Ansible vault for encrypting and decrypting [secrets](SECRETS.md).

 Cd into the __vagrant__ directory and provision the proxy node